-- 1. For the purposes of this Regulation, insider dealings arises where a person possesses inside information and uses that information by acquiring or disposing of, for his own account or for the account of a third party, either directly or indirectly, financial instruments to which that information relates. - 2.
-The use of inside information to cancel or amend an order concerning a financial instrument to which the information relates where the order was placed before the person concerned possessed the inside information, shall also be considered as insider dealing. - 3.
+- 3. The use of inside information to cancel or amend an order concerning a financial instrument to which the information relates where the order was placed before the person concerned possessed the inside information, shall also be considered as insider dealing. - 4.
 For the purposes of this Regulation, attempting to engage in insider dealing arises where a person possesses inside information and attempts to acquire or dispose of, for his own account or for the account of a third party, either directly or indirectly, financial instruments to which that information relates.
-The attempt to cancel or amend an order concerning a financial instrument to which the information relates on the basis of inside information where the order was placed before the person concerned possessed the inside information, shall also be considered an attempt to engage in insider dealing.
+The attempt to cancel or amend an order concerning a financial instrument to which the information relates on the basis of inside information where the order was placed before the person concerned possessed the inside information, shall also be considered an attempt to engage in insider dealing. - 5.
+For the purposes of this Regulation, recommending or inducing another person to engage in insider dealing arises where a person who possesses inside information recommends or induces another person on the basis of that information, to acquire or dispose of financial instruments to which that information relates. - 6.
+The use or attempt to use recommendations or inducements referred to in paragaph 5 amounts to insider dealing when the person using or disclosing the recommendation or inducement knows or ought to know, it is based on inside information.

-- 4. For the purposes of this Regulation, recommending or inducing another person to engage in insider dealing arises where a person who possesses inside information recommends or induces another person on the basis of that information, to acquire or dispose of financial instruments to which that information relates. - 5.
-The use or onward or attempt to use or onward disclosure of inducements referred to in paragaph 4 amounts to insider dealing when the person using or disclosing the recommendation or inducement knows or ought to know, it is based on inside information - 6.
-Where the person referred to in this Article is a legal person, the provisions shall also apply to the natural persons who participate in the decision to carry out, or attempt to carry out, the acquisition or disposal or amendment of an order for the account of the legal person concerned. - 7.
-In relation to auctions of emission allowances or other auctioned products based thereon that are held pursuant to Regulation (No) 1031/2010, paragraph 1 shall also apply to the use of inside information by submitting, modifying or withdrawing a bid for its own account or for the account of a third party. - 8.
+- 7. Where the person referred to in this Article is a legal person, the provisions shall also apply to the natural persons who participate in the decision to carry out, or attempt to carry out, the acquisition or disposal or amendment of an order for the account of the legal person concerned. - 8.
+In relation to auctions of emission allowances or other auctioned products based thereon that are held pursuant to Regulation (No) 1031/2010, paragraph 1 shall also apply to the use of inside information by submitting, modifying or withdrawing a bid for its own account or for the account of a third party. - 9.
 This article applies irrespective of whether the transaction or order actually takes place on a regulated market, MTF, OTF or over-the-counter.